christianleis040/reddit_inflation_index/readme.md

 - **Model 2**: A weakly supervised BERT classifier, trained using Reddit post scores as proxy labels for sentiment.
 - **Model 3**: A regression model that directly predicts monthly CPI values based on Reddit content, using fine-tuned BERT and VADER as features.

 A **live dashboard** built with Streamlit provides an interactive and continuously updated view of sentiment and inflation indicators extracted from Reddit.
 Historical analysis and model outputs are available for reproduction and extension.
+For viewing the current state of the dashboard with existing data on GitHub (without the update function), access the following link: https://reddit-inflation-index.streamlit.app

 ## 2. Technical Setup